Web framework for C programming language

 However, for applications that are written in C (for performance, access to hardware or OS features, or for any other reason), Golf offers a framework that can offload many tasks from your project, while you write C code where it's needed or necessary.

-The benefit is that the part of your application written in Golf (which may be a vast majority of it) offers memory safety, ease of development and maintenance, server facilities, lots of functionality, as well as high performance to begin with.
+The benefit is that the part of your application written in Golf (which may be a vast majority of it) offers memory safety, ease of development and maintenance, server facilities and lots of functionality.
 Your Golf code would call your C code when needed, thus accomplishing the functionality and goals you set out to do.

 Just as a note of technicality, when used in extended mode, Golf is considered a framework and not a library, because Golf code will call your C code (and not the other way around).